-It is not easy buying skincare products, especially when dealing with pushy sales assistants!!
-So I would like to give you a couple of my skincare buying tips.
+It's not easy buying skincare products, especially when dealing with pushy sales assistants!
+So I'd like to give you a couple of my skincare buying tips.

 Sunscreen is one of the most effective anti-ageing products you can buy!

 So start with a sunscreen and also a vitamin C serum.
 Vitamin C is a proven, beneficial addition to your skincare regime.
-The regular application of skincare products containing antioxidants can be very beneficial, especially in combination with sunscreen, for protecting against the damaging effects of the sun.
+The regular application of skincare products containing antioxidants in combination with sunscreen for protecting against the damaging effects of the sun are worthwhile.

 An antioxidant helps to promote skin rejuvenation by reversing free radical damage caused by the sun, the environment and natural ageing.
 It also aids in stimulating collagen production within the skin and may also help sun spots.
 The benefits of antioxidants go far beyond their effects on keeping the skin healthy.
 It has been suggested that consumption of antioxidants can play a key role in the prevention of cancer.